openhab/openhabian/docs/openhabian-amanda.md

 openHABian setup routine will create cron entries in `/etc/cron.d/amanda` to start all backups you select every night at 01:00AM.

-### Backup
+## Backup

 Find below a terminal session log of a manually started backup run.
 It's showing the three most important commands to use.
-They all can be started as user *backup* only, interactively or via cron, and you always need to specify the config to use.
+They all can be started as user _backup_ only, interactively or via cron, and you always need to specify the config to use.
 You can have multiple backup configs in parallel use.

-The `amcheck` command is meant to remind you to put in the right removable storage medium such as a tape or SD card, but for the AWS and local/NAS-mounted directory based backup configs, we don't have removable media.
+The `amcheck` command is meant to remind you to put in the right removeable storage medium such as a tape or SD card, but for the AWS and local/NAS-mounted directory based backup configs, we don't have removable media.
 So don't get confused, `amcheck` is not a required step.